A Breakthrough in Construction Material Procurement

 Thanks to rapid advancements in technology, if we have either a mobile phone or a computer, we can learn what is happening in the world without leaving home, which has consequently led to the rise and development of e-Commerce.

 This trend not only explains the potential of “zero-touch” businesses, but also reflects the reliance of people on technology and the internet.
 Such reliance and the potential of e-Commerce have been adopted, transformed and reformed by many traditional industries, whereby they can take on a new look and embrace the new business opportunities of construction material procurement and management in Hong Kong.

 One example is the construction industry, a well-established yet traditional industry in Hong Kong.

-The procurement of construction material is a critical part of construction.
-It is a factor that not only directly affects the construction costs, but also the selection and quantity of materials are of very high reference value.
-In light of this, Roy and other staff members of the Company have begun developing a one-stop construction material procurement and management platform – eMat, with the aim of promoting electronic procurement of materials via an advanced transaction management system to save construction costs, improve efficiency and, ultimately, facilitate the development of the industry.
+In Hong Kong, the procurement and management of construction materials are critical parts of construction.
+It is a factor that not only directly affects the construction costs, but also the selection and quantity of materials are of a very high reference value.
+In light of this, Roy and other staff members of the Company have begun developing a one-stop construction material procurement and management platform in Hong Kong– eMat, with the aim of promoting electronic procurement of materials via an advanced transaction management system to save construction costs, improve efficiency and, ultimately, facilitate the development of the industry.

 Mattext Asia’s eMAT platform provides customized advice through data computing

-eMAT is a construction material procurement and management platform developed by Mattex Asia.
-It can monitor the whole material procurement process and record the entire ordering process as well as the quantity and use of materials.
-The users can understand the latest status of material management through accessing the platform.
+eMAT is a construction material procurement and management platform developed by Mattex Asia of Hong Kong.
+It can monitor the whole process of construction material procurement and management and record the entire ordering process as well as the quantity and use of construction materials.
+The users can understand the latest status of construction material management through accessing the platform.
 The whole transaction, from ordering to delivery, can be completed on the platform, thereby achieving significantly higher transparency and greater convenience.
 Roy added, “Most importantly, eMAT can facilitate the communication between contractors and suppliers.”

 Industry pioneers to lead the industry reform

-Focus on artificial intelligence (AI) to further strengthen material management system in the future
+Focus on artificial intelligence (AI) to further strengthen construction material procurement and management system in the future

 Amidst the currents of digitalization and the intelligent era, corporations must keep on making progress or they will lag behind.
-In the future, Mattex Asia will step up efforts to promote its online construction material purchasing platform and the widespread use of this service, so as to improve the material procurement process of the entire construction industry.
-Meanwhile, Mattex Asia will also continue to allocate more resources on the technology development.
-It will research the application of AI to analyze the past data in a bid to improve the efficiency of material management, reduce wastage, lower costs and minimize the harm to the environment.
+In the future, Mattex Asia will step up efforts to promote its online construction material purchasing platform and the widespread use of this service, so as to improve the construction material procurement and management process of the entire construction industry.
+Meanwhile, Mattex Asia will also continue to allocate more resources on technology development.
+It will research the application of AI to analyze the past data in a bid to improve the efficiency of construction material procurement and management, reduce wastage, lower costs and minimize the harm to the environment.